devangshekhawat/Fedora-43-Post-Install-Guide/README.md

 ## NVIDIA Drivers
 * Only follow this if you have a NVIDIA gpu.
 Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000, 4000, 5000 series.
 Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those remaining older GPUs.
 This should be followed by Desktop and Laptop users alike.
 * `sudo dnf update` #To make sure you're on the latest kernel and then reboot.
+* IMPORTANT NOTE: Check if you have Secure Boot enabled with: `mokutil --sb-state`.
+If yes then you can chose to either disable secure boot in your BIOS or you must follow the "Secure Boot Key Enrollment" section of [this guide](https://github.com/Comprehensive-Wall28/Nvidia-Fedora-Guide?tab=readme-ov-file#2-secure-boot-key-enrollment) before continuing with the steps below.
 * Enable RPM Fusion Nvidia non-free repository in the app store and install it from there,
 * or alternatively
 * `sudo dnf install akmod-nvidia`